BBN-Q/libaps2/doc/sequencer.rst

 zero, jumps to the given instruction address by updating the instruction counter.

-CMP---Compares the value of the comparison register to the mask $N$ with any of these operators: =, ≠, >, <.
-So, (CMP ≠ 0) would be true if the comparison register contains any value other than zero.
+CMP---Compares the value of the comparison register to the mask *N* with any of these operators: :math:`=, \neq, >, <`.
+So, (CMP :math:`\neq` 0) would be true if the comparison register contains any value other than zero.

 GOTO---Jumps to the given address by updating the instruction counter.